MinBZK/amt/docs/architecture/architecture.md

         System_Ext(Algoritmekader, "Algoritmekader", "Defines measures and instruments")
-        System(AMT, "Algorithm Management Toolkit", "Provides the execution of measures and instruments") System_Ext(Repository, "Repository", "Contains a System Card with filled in measures and instruments") System_Ext(InstrumentRegister, "Instrument Register", "Contains information about how to execute instruments and measures")
-        System_Ext(Algoritmeregister, "Algoritmeregister", "Contains descriptions of algorithms")
+        System(AMT, "Algorithm Management Toolkit", "Provides the execution of measures and instruments") System_Ext(Repository, "Repository", "Contains a System Card with filled in measures and instruments") System_Ext(TaskRegistry, "Task Registry", "Contains information about how to execute instruments and measures") System_Ext(Algoritmeregister, "Algoritmeregister", "Contains descriptions of algorithms")

     }